about Yachtsnet online yacht brokerage

 YACHT DELIVERY

 If you are buying a yacht and need it moved to your own sailing area, and cannot undertake the delivery passage yourself, there are two options for delivery.
-The boat can be sailed there by a paid delivery crew, or it can be loaded onto a road transporter and taken by road.
+The boat can be sailed there by a paid delivery crew, or it can be loaded onto a trailer or truck and taken by road.

 The fee is normally on a per-day basis, plus time and transport costs for the crew to and from the start point and destination.
 The owner must also insure the yacht for the passage, and pay for fuel used and any harbour dues incurred on passage.
-In the case of seriously bad weather, the skipper may have to delay, and the delay time is also charged.
+In the case of seriously bad weather, the skipper may have to delay, and the delay time is also charged by many delivery companies.
 For this reason, sea delivery is usually the more expensive option, except for short distances, or cross-channel or Irish Sea passages.

 A delivery trip is often the longest open-water passage many yachts make in their lives - and such voyages often show up problems - particularly if the yacht has been laid up for a while, or used only very gently for a few years.